iqbal-arif/CS-OOP/Concepts/Quiz/QA.md

 Q3: The following is true regarding automatic properties:
 A3: They provide a more terse (smooth) syntax than traditional / full properties.

+**Object-Oriented-Programming**

+Q1: Name one benefit of using object-oriented programming
+A1: Encapsulation - it's easy to get going since complexity is typically hidden behind an API.

+Q2: What best describes a class?
+A2: A "blueprint" from which objects/instances can be created.

+Q3: What best describes an object/instance?
+A3: A manifestation of a class, created by calling a constructor.

+Q4: How many objects/instances of a class are typically created in a program?
+A4: Strange question - however many we need.

+Q5: Which is the only type of class member in which time-consuming operations are expected?
+A5: Methods